redhat-rcue/rcue/README.md

 The [Red Hat Common User Experience (RCUE)](http://rcue-uxd.itos.redhat.com/) project was created to promote design commonality across all of Red Hat’s Enterprise product offerings.

-This reference implementation of RCUE is based on [Bootstrap v3.0.X](http://getbootstrap.com/).
+This reference implementation of RCUE is based on [PatternFly](https://site-patternfly.rhcloud.com/) and [Bootstrap v3](http://getbootstrap.com/).
 Think of RCUE as a "skinned" version of Bootstrap with additional components and customizations.

 ## Dependencies